What are probiotics?

 Research has shown that probiotics can support health in a variety of different ways.
 In general, they may assist with your immune function, aid your digestion, keep harmful microorganisms in check, produce vitamins, and aid in nutrient absorption.
 Specifically, there’s evidence that certain probiotics can:

 - Reduce antibiotic-associated diarrhea

-- Improve mild to moderate irritable bowel syndrome and other digestive symptoms
+- Improve some digestive symptoms, including those caused by mild to moderate irritable bowel syndrome

 - Help manage symptoms associated with poor digestion of lactose